-GRADING: The final exam counts for 35 % of your exam grade, the writing assignment for 30%, the nine discussion papers for 15%, and class participation for 20 %.
+GRADING: The midterm exam counts for 20% of your course grade, the writing assignment counts 30%, class participation 15 %, and the final exam 35%.

 Only medical excuses certified by a note from your physician or a comparable certified excuse will be accepted for late submission of the writing assignment or to justify the assignment of an Incomplete course grade.